 - On average, fraud and human error are costing businesses in the UK £98.6 billion a year (rahmanravelli.co.uk)

 - The lack of control offered by a spreadsheet means anything, from files to cells and formulas, can be manipulated without detection

-2. Limited Access and Features
+2. An Asset Tracking Spreadsheet has limited Access and Features

 - Only one person can edit the spreadsheet at a time.
 If more than one person opens the same asset tracking spreadsheet, then the data is vulnerable to errors

 - There is no ability to show who edited the spreadsheet, what data was added or changed, and when it was last updated

 - An asset tracking spreadsheet, or an inventory spreadsheet, is usually restricted to access on a desktop and not mobile or tablet